SMasiu/GraphJS/README.md

 **Example 2**

 You can also create many charts in one LineChart.
-They will have same properties like smooth, dots, fill and dashLine.
+They will share properties with each other.

 **Code**